mhausenblas/kboom/README.md

 $ kubectl kboom results
 Client Version: v1.14.0
 Server Version: v1.12.6-eks-d69f1b
-Generating load: 10 pods, 0 services, 0 deployments
+Generating load: launching 10 pod(s) with a 20s timeout ...
 -------- Results --------
 Overall pods: 10 out of 10 successful
-Total time pods: 2m51.26601059s p50 pods: 17.126641281s
+Total time pods: 3m10.067912569s p50 pods: 19.006759474s
-p95 pods: 17.12704589s
+p95 pods: 19.007340701s
 ```

 When you're done, and don't need the results anymore, use `kubectl kboom cleanup` to get rid of the run.
+Note: should you execute the `cleanup` command too soon for `kboom` to terminate all its test pods, you can use `kubectl delete po -l=generator=kboom` to get rid of all orphaned pods.